 Scouting fact: While discrimination and segregation was prevalent nationwide until the 1960’s, the BSA was quite inclusive when it came to African-American members.
-The first Black troop was formed in 1911 in Elizabeth City, NC, and the first Black Eagle Scout was Edgar V. Cunningham, Sr., who received his Eagle in 1926!
+The first Black troop was formed in 1911 in Elizabeth City, NC, and the first Black Eagle Scout was Hamilton Bradley, who received his Eagle Dec.
+19, 1919!

 Shortly after, the BSA also created the Sea Scouts, Air Scouts, Explorer Scouts, and Rover Scouts.
 These programs went through many changes over a 60-year period before forming what is now known as Venturing.
 It’s thanks to these initial programs that Scouting is what it is today!

 With a rapidly growing interest in Scouting thanks to the Baby Boomer generation, the Boy Scouts of America needed to further adapt and expand.
 In order to welcome more Scouts into the program, the BSA tried to modernize and expand its offerings.

 In these changes occurring from the 1960’s onward, there was less of an emphasis placed on outdoor skills, more ranks were added to Cub Scouting, and merit badges were added/removed.
 Some of these changes were met with praise, while others were criticized.

 Cub Scouts saw the most changes during this phase.
 The Webelos Badge was introduced to help Cub Scouts transition more smoothly into Boy Scouts.
 Additionally, the Arrow of Light Award became the highest rank in Cub Scouting.